arirusso/alsa-rawmidi/README.md

 #### Realtime MIDI IO with Ruby for Linux.

-Access the ALSA RawMIDI API from Ruby.
+Access the ALSA RawMIDI API with Ruby.

 Note that in the interest of allowing people on other platforms to utilize your code, you should consider using [unimidi](http://github.com/arirusso/unimidi).
 Unimidi is a platform independent wrapper that implements this gem and has a similar API.